velten-group/velten-group.github.io/join/index.md

 # Open Positions

-We are looking for a Bioinformatics Software Engineer to join our group at Heidelberg University.
-You will advance the functionality, usability and robustness of computational tools developed in our group, reach-out to users to identify additional requirements and contribute to trainings and workshops to instruct people on the software and its wider scientific context.

-More information can be found [here](https://jobrxiv.org/job/heidelberg-university-27778-scientific-software-developer).

 ### Postdocs

-No current openings.
+We are looking for a Postdoc interested to work at the intersection of causal modelling, knowledge-informed machine learning and computational plant biology.
+Apart from this call feel free to reach out with a CV and your own project proposals to discuss opportunities.

 ### PhD Students